Professional services is frequently overlooked

 The Forum aims to set the record straight by enhancing the profile and reputation of the sector and making it a more attractive proposition for policymakers, businesses and individuals.
 We will be highlighting the vital contribution of the sector in three critical areas:

-- Local Communities: The Forum’s Productivity, AI & Government Liaison Club is at the heart of the Local Communities strand.
-The Club brings together senior management of mid-market organisations from every sector across the UK to enjoy direct access to Government and explore ways to boost productivity and adopt new technologies.
+- Local Communities: The Forum aims to bring together local leaders of mid-market organisations from every sector across the UK to explore ways to boost productivity and adopt new technologies.

 - Public Life: Following the ‘Professions for Good’ campaigns of 2010/12, the Professional Associations Research Network (PARN) is developing a project on Promoting Professionalism that is likely to lead to a follow-up campaign in 2018/19 that highlights the contribution of all professions to trust in society and raising the quality of public life.
 Specific contributions to public life will include subjects such as volunteering, social mobility, ethics, access to justice.
 General contributions to public life are founded on the role of professional bodies and others in developing, maintaining and regulating standards of practice to support the exercise of technical and ethical competence in all activities of professionals, including professional services delivery.